 Keep in mind that in some cases, lakeshore home sellers are willing to include furniture, décor and even their kitchen and dining items with the sale.
 This is especially common if the seller isn’t planning to purchase another waterfront home.
 Talk with your agent to determine if this is common in your local marketplace, and how you can incorporate this agreement into the terms of your contract.

-Many lakes, oftentimes depending on where they are located, have community meetings or neighborhood groups that discuss upkeep, water trends and testing and residential and commercial growth of the area.
-Not only will you learn more about the kind of community you’ll be moving into, you’ll also meet neighbors and new friends you can invite for happy hour or brunch once you move in.
+Many lakes, depending on where they are located, have community meetings or neighborhood groups that discuss upkeep, water trends and testing, and residential and commercial growth of the area.
+By attending one of these meetings, you can learn more about the kind of community you’ll be moving into while meeting neighbors and new friends that you can invite out for happy hour once you move in.

-Edina Realty has 2,300 local market specialists serving every neighborhood — and lake — across Minnesota and western Wisconsin.
-We’d love to put you in touch with one of our lakeshore specialists.
-Reach out today to get connected or start your lakeshore home search now.
+Edina Realty has nearly 2,400 local market specialists serving every neighborhood — and lake — across Minnesota and western Wisconsin.
+To get in touch with a lakeshore specialist, reach out to Edina Realty or one of our agents, or start your lakeshore home search now.

 For more tips on buying a home, follow #BuyerInsights on Facebook, Twitter, YouTube and Instagram.